List-GRAND: A practical way to achieve Maximum Likelihood Decoding: Conclusion

 \section{Conclusion}

-In this paper, we introduced List-GRAND (LGRAND), a technique for improving ORBGRAND decoding performance to approach ML decoding performance.
-The proposed LGRAND includes parameters that can be tweaked to match the target decoding performance and complexity budget of a particular application.
-Furthermore, with the appropriate parameters, LGRAND achieves decoding performance comparable to SGRAND.
+Soft GRAND (SGRAND) and Ordered Reliability Bits GRAND (ORBGRAND) are soft-input variants of GRAND, a universal decoder for short-length and high-rate codes.
+SGRAND delivers Maximum Likelihood (ML) decoding performance but is not suitable for parallel hardware implementation.
+ORBGRAND is suitable for parallel hardware implementation, however its decoding performance is inferior to SGRAND.
+In this paper, we introduced List-GRAND (LGRAND), a technique for improving the decoding performance of ORBGRAND.
+The proposed LGRAND includes parameters that can be tweaked to match the decoding performance and complexity budget of a target application.
+Furthermore, with the appropriate choice of parameters, LGRAND achieves decoding performance comparable to SGRAND.
+Numerical simulation results show that the proposed LGRAND achieves a $0.5-0.75$dB performance gain over ORBGRAND for channel codes of different classes (BCH, CA-Polar, and CRC) at a target FER of $10^{-7}$.
 LGRAND, like ORBGRAND, lends itself to parallel hardware implementation.
-Numerical simulation results show that the proposed LGRAND achieves a $0.3\sim0.7$dB performance gain over ORBGRAND for channel codes of different classes (BCH, CA-Polar, and CRC) at the expense of $2\times\sim5\times$ average number of queries at a target FER of $10^{-6}$.
+According to the VLSI implementation results, the proposed LGRAND has a $4.84\%$ area overhead over the ORGRAND hardware implementation.
+Furthermore, the proposed LGRAND VLSI architecture can achieve an average information throughput of $47.27-51.36$ Gbps for linear block codes of length $127/128$ and different code-rates.